Hairpin Turn Area Rock Climbing

 - Backhand Wall: The third wall on the left.
 This wall, which is around the corner, boasts eight sport lines.
 Since this wall is north facing it sees little to no sun.

 - Tweener Wall The forth and last wall on the left.
 There are presently four routes, one of which requires gear.
 This wall faces south.

 - Right Hand wall & Hairpin: The impressive hairpin-like tower and the wall immediately to the right.
 These routes are less traveled due to the harder grades and longer approach.
 That said Rosie is likely the area's best line.

 Additional nearby climbing options, which all use the same parking pullout:

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hairpin Turn Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hairpin Turn Area: